Why Should You Book an Inside Cabin?

 This is different for everyone, but some people won’t like having more than 2 people in a cabin.
 If you’re 4 people in one cabin, the 3rd and 4th passenger may have pullman beds (like bunk beds coming out of the wall or ceiling) directly above the main bed below.

 Some families may prefer one larger balcony cabin, or 2 cabins that are side by side or connecting.
 Always do a price check as sometimes getting 2 cabins is less expensive than we think.

 We cruised with friends a couple of years ago, and one of our friends had a really hard time getting up in the morning and she was in an interior cabin.
 We joked about it, but the reality was that she really felt physically better with natural light.

 Have you cruised in an inside cabin?
-What tips do you have to make the cruise comfortable and the cabin space work?
 Please let me know in the comments below.

 P.S.
 If you found this helpful, please don’t keep it to yourself ;-).
 Please share on Facebook or PIN to your favorite Pinterest board (share buttons at the top).
 Thanks so much!

 Follow me on Facebook at Life Well Cruised